ylkhayat/smart-socket-service/docs/README.md

 #### Response

 You'll get a JSON object with all the details of the instance.
-The instance object is defined in the [store.ts](src/store.ts) file.
+The instance object is defined below [Instance Data](#instance-data) file.

 ### `POST /api/instance`